 2. Performance and Inspection2.1.
 The subject of an order can be:- Development of an organizational plan- Macro- and micro-analyses- Creation of custom-designed programs- Delivery of library (standard) programs- Acquisition of rights to use software products- Acquisition of exclusive rights to use and to exploit software products- Support at system start-up / support during system changeover- Telephone advisory service- Program maintenance- Creation of program carriers- Other services2.2.
 Individual organizational plans and programs shall be elaborated in line with the type and scope of the information, documents and accessory aids which have been made available in toto by the buyer.
 Included are customary test data as well as the opportunity to test to the necessary extent, which the buyer shall make available on a timely basis, during normal business hours, and at his expense.
 If the buyer has already been working in real time in an operating system that is being made available for testing, the responsibility for securing the real data lies with the buyer.2.3.
 The basis for creating custom-designed programs shall be the written performance specifications that either are provided by the buyer or that the seller writes up, at charge to the buyer, on the basis of documentation and information provided to him by the buyer.
 This performance catalogue is to be inspected by the buyer for correctness and completeness and is to be initialed by him as a sign of his assent.Requests for modifications which are made thereafter can result in separate deadline and price agreements.2.4.
 For individually created software or program adaptations, it is required that each program be accepted by the buyer at the latest four weeks after delivery by the seller.
 This acceptance will be confirmed in a record of the transaction by the buyer (inspection for correctness and completeness in line with the performance specifications accepted by the seller on the basis of the test data made available to him, as described in 2.2).
 Should the buyer allow four weeks to pass without accepting the program, the delivered software shall be deemed to have been accepted as at the last day of the stated time period.
 If the buyer uses the software in real-time operations, the software is thereby deemed to have been accepted by the buyer.
 Possible defects – deviations from the written performance specifications – are to be reported to the seller with sufficient supporting documentation.
 The seller shall make efforts to correct the defects as quickly as possible.
 If there are serious defects that have been reported in writing, i.e., if real-time operations have not commenced or cannot be continued, a renewed acceptance of the work following correction of the deficiency is required.
 The buyer does not have the right to refuse software because of immaterial defects.2.5.
-When library (standard) programs have been ordered, the buyer confirms by virtue of the order his knowledge of the scope of performance of the ordered program.2.6.
+When library (standard) programs have been ordered, the buyer confirms by virtue of the order his knowledge of the scope of performance of the ordered program.
+If Bytesource brokers services/deliveries/licenses of third parties at the request of the contracting party, such contracts shall be concluded without exception between the contracting party and the third party subject to the respective terms and conditions of the third party.2.6.
 Should it prove in the course of the work to be impossible, actually or legally, to complete the order in line with the performance specifications, it is the responsibility of the seller immediately to inform the buyer thereof.
 If the buyer does not change the performance specifications accordingly or create the conditions to make completion of the order possible, the seller can reject performance of the order.
 If the impossibility of carrying out the order is due to an omission on the part of the buyer or to a later change by the buyer in the performance specifications, the seller is entitled to withdraw from the order.
 The buyer is to reimburse the seller’s costs and fees that have come due for the work as well as any dismantling costs.2.7.
 The shipment of program carriers, documentation, and performance specifications shall be at the expense and risk of the buyer.
 Should the buyer wish further training and elucidation, these will be billed separately.
 Insurance will be taken out only at the request of the buyer.

 3. Prices, Taxes and Fees3.1.
 All prices are in Euro and do not include sales tax.
 They are valid only for the present order.
 The quoted prices are ex business domicile or branch office of the seller.
 The costs of program carriers (e.g., CD’s, magnetic tapes, magnetic disks, floppy disks, streamer tapes, magnetic tape cassettes, etc.) as well as any contract fees shall be billed separately.3.2.
 For library (standard) programs the valid prices are the list prices in effect on the day of delivery.
 All other services (organizational consultancy, programming, training, support during changeover, telephone advisory services) will be charged at the rates in effect on the day the services are performed.
 Deviations from the amount of time calculated as being required for the work (which serves as the basis for the price calculation) and for which the seller is not responsible, shall be charged according to the actual time spent.3.3.
 The costs for travel, per diem, and overnight accommodation costs shall be invoiced separately to the buyer according to the valid respective rates.
 Transit time is to be considered as work time.